Risk Management

 Risk Management Structure

-Our risk management structure is described below.
+Our Group’s risk management structure is described below.

 Sustainability Promotion Committee